 - The behavior of the individual may be made Entrepreneurial by influencing the major factors of demand composition.

-Hence, it may be said that the supply and development of the Entrepreneurs depend upon aforesaid composition methods, assumptions, and their scope.
+Hence, it may be said that the supply and development of Entrepreneurs depend upon aforesaid composition methods, assumptions, and their scope.

 In aforesaid physiological theories of entrepreneurship development, Thomes Beagle and David P. Bayad have stated five dimensions of entrepreneurial development: